Casablanca Fan Company

-Casablanca Fan Company is a ceiling fan company currently based in Memphis, Tennessee.
-In the late 1970s, the company became known for their premium fans, which were marketed as furniture.
+Casablanca Fan Company is an American ceiling fan manufacturer founded in 1974.
+It has been a subsidiary of Hunter Fan Company since 1996, and is currently based in Memphis, Tennessee.
+Casablanca became known in the late 1970s for marketing their premium and luxury ceiling fans as furniture, and Casablanca continues to operate today as Hunter's luxury fan division.

 History

-Casablanca was founded by Burton A. Burton in Pasadena, California in 1974.
+Casablanca was founded by Burton A. Burton in Pasadena, California, in 1974.
 Burton's unique marketing techniques included inviting customers aboard refurbished 1940s railroad cars from the New York Central Railroad and Rock Island Line.
 By 1980, Casablanca was selling about US$42M in fans per year.
 To better cope with the seasonal swings of the ceiling fan business, Casablanca purchased Lavery & Co. in 1984, a Van Nuys, California-based manufacturer of consumer lighting fixtures founded by Arthur J. Lavery in the late 1940s.
-By the mid-1990s, Casablanca exclusively manufactured ceiling fans.

 Following a hiatus, Burton regained presidency of Casablanca in July 1985, and was named chief executive of the parent company, Casablanca Industries Inc. Reporting to Burton was Richard Y. Fisher, who was named president of Casablanca Industries.
 He served as chairman and president of Milwaukee-based Diana Corp. (formerly Farm House Foods), which previously acquired a 47% stake in Casablanca.
 In addition, S. John Gorman remained president of Lavery & Co.

+Casablanca continue to grow and thrive through the mid-1980’s, competing alongside many of the leading competitors at the time, Hunter Fan Company, Homestead, and Emerson Electric.
+Under leadership from founder and chairman Burton, and their adopted slogan “An Investment in Quality”, Casablanca became the gold standard for ceiling fans, one that other companies had to compete with.
+By the mid-1990s, Casablanca decided to drop its secondary products, and decided to exclusively manufacture ceiling fans and portable fans, only growing their business model from there, doubling down on their main focus.

+In the mid-1990s, Casablanca was purchased by General Electric, who ran the company for a few years before selling off the assets, subsequently resulting in Casablanca being independent once again.
+Through this time, Casablanca continued to use Emerson K55 motors for most fans, however started supplying Samsung motors as a cost-cutting measure.